falkr/ttm4175/pages/networking-2-2020.md

 :steps:
 1. Make sure there's connectivity between both VMs (you should have configured static IP address in the previous lab.).
 2. Test if your Ubuntu VM has Internet connectivity.
+3. Test if your RPi VM has Internet connectivity.
-3. Make sure you've got enough free disk space for your VM (at least 3GB).
+4. Make sure you've got enough free disk space for your VM (at least 3GB).

 ## Experimenting with routes